 Printbrm -s \ -b -f .printerExport

-Importing Printers to New Machine / New Print Server
+Importing Printers & Drivers in the New Machine or New Print Server

-- Next screen gives you option to either Overwrite or Keep Existing Printers.
+- The next screen gives you the option to either overwrite or keep existing printers.

-- If you Overwrite you will lose settings, drivers etc for that printer on the new machine and will be replaced with one which comes from the backup.
+- If you overwrite, you will lose settings, drivers, etc., on the existing machine.
+It will replace everything with one that comes from the backup.

-- The option which says List in the directory means if you want to publish the print queues to the Active Directory Domain Services.
-This is useful if you have imported any spooled queues while importing.
+- The option that says List in the directory means publishing the print queues to the Active Directory Domain Services.
+It is useful if you have imported any spooled queues while importing.

-- Last option which says Convert LPR Ports to Standard Port Monitors means if you want to convert Line Printer Remote (LPR) printer ports in the printer settings file to the faster Standard Port Monitor.
+- The last option says Convert LPR Ports to Standard Port Monitors.
+It means converting Line Printer Remote (LPR) printer ports in the printer settings file to the faster Standard Port Monitor.

-Next step will import all the printers with drivers, print queues etc. In case of any error you will be give option to check with the Event Logger.
+Click on the Next button to start importing all the printers with drivers, print queues, etc. In case of any error, you will be given the option to check with the Event Logger.
 Performance and Information tool is another good option in Windows to check for conflicting drivers etc.

 Printbrm -s \ -r -f .printerExport

-If you are migrating from Windows 2000 or Windows NT to Windows Server 2008 R2, the migration process will not work as said above because of the level of difference between the versions.
-The best way to migrate these machines is first migrate them to a Windows Vista Machine and then to Windows Server 2008 R2.
+If you migrate from Windows 2000 or Windows NT to Windows Server 2008 R2, the migration process will not work as said above because of the difference between the versions.
+The best way to migrate these machines is to migrate them to a Windows Vista Machine and then to Windows Server 2008 R2.